Different types of data sets

 • Additional properties about the measurement device or area (for example the brand or type of the device, or the name of the area).

-• CSV data files where each line contains:
+• CSV or Parquet data files where each line contains:

-• A column containing the unique measurement device or area identifier to indicate to which device or area the recordings of that specific row belong.
+• The unique measurement device or area identifier to indicate to which device or area the recordings of that specific row belong.

-• A column with the timestamp of when the recording took place.
+• The timestamp of when the recording took place.

-• Columns for each measurement that was taken (for example the temperature).
+• Values for each measurement that was taken (for example the temperature).

 Data of this type are regular GeoJSON files, containing: